david-a-parry/vcfhacks/readme.md

 #### Testing scripts

-If you are using the scripts rather than the binaries, you can test your installation by simply running the following command from within the vcfhacks directory:
+If you are using the scripts (v0.2.1 or later) rather than the binaries, you can test your installation by simply running the following command from within the vcfhacks directory:

     prove